timleunghk/wordpress-create-shop/README.md

 - Automatic WooCommerce installation and demo product import
 - Multisite network with custom rewrite rules for subsites
 - Export WooCommerce translation strings to CSV
-- Upload translated CSV to generate PO/MO and deploy to WooCommerce language directory
+- Upload translated CSV or JSON to generate PO/MO and deploy to WooCommerce language directory

 ## Requirements